 - The Sounds of History – great site with links to radio news.

 - War of the Worlds Halloween, 1938 broadcast; Mercury Theater site; documentary clips of reaction to War of the Worlds; Newsreel of Wells the morning after; Wells on TV reminiscing about the broadcast around 1970.
+Recently we’ve head the idea that the hoax was a hoax.

 - Amos n’ Andy — Offensively stereotyped by modern standards, this comedy by two white guys was an extremely popular early platform for social commentary, as this sketch from the 1928 Smith – Hoover election shows.
 (Hoover was a Republican, by the way).